ChrisMoller/aplquat/README.md

 ### A quaternion C++ library

-The basis of this APL extension is a C++ library, libquat.so, which if you're interested at
+The basis of this APL extension is a C++ library, libaplquat.so, which if you're interested at

 &nbsp;&nbsp;&nbsp;&nbsp; https://github.com/ChrisMoller/libquat